 Concept Command Frequency Purpose

-Services mk s deploy Once per environment Stable infrastructure foundation
+Service mk s deploy Once per environment Stable infrastructure and outputs

-Pipelines mk p deploy Multiple times per day ML workflow iteration
+Pipeline mk p deploy Multiple times per day Workflow orchestration

-Modules Part of pipeline Deployed with pipeline Individual processing steps
+Module Part of pipeline Deployed with pipeline Individual work unit

-Executors Configuration only Never deployed directly Compute templates
+Executor Configuration only Never deployed directly Runtime template for modules

 Common Patterns